Jose Sandoval Google

 Saturday, June 09, 2007

+In the Operations Research field people like to distinguish between these two terms: invention and innovation.
+Innovation comes from invention, and invention becomes innovation only if someone starts using it for something.
 So invention is something that just comes to be for whatever reason.
-Either someone invented it, or it was just there to be discovered.
-(Is there are difference?)
-And, in our modern times, marketing makes it an innovation.
+Either someone invented it, or it was just there to be discovered--is there are difference?
+Finally, in our modern times, marketing makes inventions innovations.

-I write too much about google (because they get developers, or is it Ballmer who loves developers the most?), so I decided to balance the scales a bit and talk about a particular Microsoft lab "creation."
+I write too much about google (because they get developers, or is it Ballmer who loves developers the most?), so I decided to balance the scales and talk about a particular Microsoft lab "creation."

 I put creation in quotes here because it was actually an acquisition that brought this technology under their roof.
 Note that an acquisition is still part of innovation management, or technology change management.
-The innovation, you could say, comes from the fact of identifying a gap within the organization and deciding to buy whatever technology or product to fill it.
-Microsoft and google do this quite often: they buy companies and technology left and right.
-I should clarify that acquisition for acquisition's sake is bad; what makes an acquisition a success is the fit within the organization's overall strategy.
+The innovation part comes from identifying a gap within the organization and deciding to buy whatever technology or product to fill it.

 The product that I think is so innovative is called Photosynth (a combination of two products, CDragon and PhotoTourism--these may not be spelled correctly).

-With this product, the limitation is only the number of pixels on your screen, as the "zooming" is done in real-time and only the information that is needed to make sense of an image (the clarity of it) is displayed at a time.
+With this product the limitation is only the number of pixels on your screen, as the "zooming" is done in real-time and only the information that is needed to make sense of an image (the clarity of it) is displayed at a time.

 I'm not sure if the blending is computer or manually generated, but the effect of the complete collage is something to behold.